Site icon Billing & Credentialing Cranberry Twp. (Pittsburgh)

 Behavioral health presents unique challenges and opportunities.
 One of the key elements in ensuring accurate billing and appropriate reimbursement is the proper use of modifiers.
 These two-character codes provide additional information about the services rendered, helping to paint a complete picture of the care provided.
 In behavioral health, where treatment often involves multiple providers, various settings, and complex interventions, understanding and correctly applying modifiers is crucial.

-This article will explore the modifiers commonly used in behavioral health, their proper application, and their impact on reimbursement.
+We review the modifiers commonly used in behavioral health, their proper application, and their impact on reimbursement.

 Overview of Modifiers